Mental health of Adolf Hitler: Alice Miller (1980)

-Swiss childhood researcher Alice Miller gave Hitler a section in her 1980 published book For Your Own Good.
+In 1980, Swiss childhood researcher Alice Miller gave Hitler a section in her book For Your Own Good.
 Miller owed her knowledge about Hitler to biographic and pathographic works such as those by Rudolf Olden (1935), Konrad Heiden (1936/37), Franz Jetzinger (1958), Joachim Fest (1973), Helm Stierlin (1975), and John Toland (1976).
-She wrote that the family setting in which Hitler grew up was not only dominated by an authoritarian and often brutal father, Alois Hitler, but could be characterised as "prototype of a totalitarian regime".
+She wrote that the family setting in which Hitler grew up was dominated by an authoritarian and often brutal father, Alois Hitler, and could be characterised as "prototype of a totalitarian regime".
 She wrote that Hitler's hate-ridden and destructive personality, that later made millions of people suffer, emerged under the humiliating and degrading treatment and the beating that he received from his father as a child.

 Miller believes that the mother, whose first three children died at an early age, was barely capable of fostering a warm relationship to her son.
-She posits that Hitler early on identified with his tyrannical father, and later transferred the trauma of his parental home onto Germany; his contemporaries followed him willingly because they had experienced a childhood that was very similar.
+She posits that Hitler early on identified with his tyrannical father, and later transferred the trauma of his parental home onto Germany.
+His contemporaries followed him willingly because they had experienced a childhood that was very similar.

-Miller also pointed out that Johanna Pölzl, the querulent sister of Klara Hitler who lived with the family throughout Hitler's entire childhood, possibly had a mental disorder.
+Miller pointed out that Johanna Pölzl, the querulent sister of Klara Hitler who lived with the family throughout Hitler's entire childhood, possibly had a mental disorder.
 According to witnesses, Pölzl, who died in 1911, was either schizophrenic or mentally handicapped.

 Norbert Bromberg, Verna Volz Small (1983)

 Another Hitler pathography was submitted in 1983 by New York psychoanalyst Norbert Bromberg (Albert Einstein College of Medicine) and writer Verna Volz Small.
-In this book, Hitler's Psychopathology, Bromberg and Small argue that many of Hitler's personal self-manifestations and actions were to be regarded as an expression of a serious personality disorder.
-On examination of his family background, his childhood and youth, and of his behaviour as an adult, politician, and ruler, they found many clues that Hitler was in line both with the symptoms of narcissistic personality disorder and of borderline personality disorder (see also below).
+In this book, Hitler's Psychopathology, Bromberg and Small argue that many of Hitler's personal self-manifestations and actions were an expression of a serious personality disorder.
+Upon examination of his family background, his childhood and youth, and his behaviour as an adult, politician, and ruler, they found many clues in line with the symptoms of narcissistic personality disorder and of borderline personality disorder (see also below).
 Bromberg and Small's work has been criticised for the unreliable sources that it is based on, and for its speculative treatment of Hitler's presumed homosexuality.
 (See also: Sexuality of Adolf Hitler, The Pink Swastika.)

-The opinion that Hitler had narcissistic personality disorder was not new; Alfred Sleigh had already represented it in 1966.
+The opinion that Hitler had narcissistic personality disorder was not new.
+Alfred Sleigh explored the topic in 1966.

 Béla Grunberger, Pierre Dessuant (1997)

-French psychoanalyst Béla Grunberger and Pierre Dessuant have included a section about Hitler into their 1997 book Narcissisme, christianisme, antisémitisme.
+French psychoanalyst Béla Grunberger and Pierre Dessuant included a section about Hitler into their 1997 book Narcissisme, christianisme, antisémitisme.
 Like Fromm, Bromberg, and Small, they were particularly interested in Hitler's narcissism, which they tried to trace by a detailed interpretation of Hitler's alleged sexual practices and constipation problems.